Opinion | A novel way for Democrats to fight the culture wars in the 2022 elections

 Democrats needs to challenge this frontally and aggressively, the group concludes from its research, which includes extensive polling, focus-grouping and message-testing.

 Two key conclusions help explain this.
-First, voters are largely unaware of the Biden administration’s successes, such as the surprisingly robust economic recovery and the well-executed vaccine roll-out.
+First, voters are largely unaware of the Biden administration’s successes, such as the surprisingly robust economic recovery and the well-executed vaccine rollout.

 Second, voters tend not to blame Republicans for trying to hold back the recovery by opposing federal economic rescue efforts and sabotaging measures to fight the pandemic, or for dividing the country with fraught culture-war appeals.

-Especially on the job front, Republicans really have enjoyed a propagandistic triumph.
-Biden’s first year in office saw the creation of over 6 million jobs, more than any year in American history.
-Yet Americans are more likely to think jobs have been lost in the last year than gained.
+Especially on the jobs front, Republicans really have enjoyed a propagandistic triumph.
+President Biden’s first year in office saw the creation of over 6 million jobs, more than any other year in American history.
+Yet Americans are more likely to think jobs have been lost in the past year than gained.

 This messaging tries to rectify that.
 The first element emphasizes the fact that Democrats are doing some big things on the pandemic and the economy, and making progress on both.

-The second ties this to Republican extremism.
+The second element ties in with Republican extremism.
 But it doesn’t merely highlight that extremism in a vacuum.
-Instead, the goal is to contrast Republican anti-vax, anti-democracy mania — and efforts to divide voters along racial lines with attacks on things like critical race theory — with constructive Democratic efforts to address big and complex problems.
+Instead, the goal is to contrast Republican anti-vax, anti-democracy mania — and efforts to divide voters along racial lines with attacks on things such as critical race theory — with constructive Democratic efforts to address big and complex problems.

 “We need to lean into the concrete, positive accomplishments that Biden and Democrats have done,” Jenifer Fernandez Ancona, a co-founder of Way to Win, told us.
 Ancona noted that tying GOP pro-insurrectionism to anti-mask and anti-vax sentiment both makes GOP extremism matter to voters and creates a sharp contrast with those Democratic accomplishments.